aleen42/PersonalWiki/post/optimize_image_for_seo/optimize_image_for_seo.md

 <img class="nopadding wp-image-294024 size-full" title="Animated image of Barney Stinson and Robin Scherbatsky from the sitcom How I Met Your Mother doing a highfive." src="./how-i-met-your-highfive.gif" alt="Image SEO: Animated GIFs are popular these days">

+Animated GIFs are very popular these days.
+Don’t go overboard.
+It’ll make your post less attractive to read, as your reading will be interrupted by the movement in the image, of course.
+Like in the post [where I found the above image](http://www.emagine.com/b2b-blog/5-things-to-look-at-when-optimizing-your-post-for-seo-gifs/).